-As you're reading-and while you're working-keep in mind the most important rule of thumb for successful vinyl siding installation: allow for movement.
+As you're reading-and while you're working-keep in mind the most important rule for successful vinyl siding installation: allow for movement.
 All vinyl siding, soffit and accessories used in exterior applications must be able to move freely as they expand and contract with temperature changes.
 You'll see this point emphasized again and again throughout this book; you'll also learn various techniques for measuring, fitting and nailing that will allow this unobstructed movement.
 These are perhaps the most important lessons in this booklet.

 NOTE: No instruction book can anticipate all the questions that might arise during a siding or soffit installation.
 Recognizing this, we've focused on the tools and techniques used to complete typical installations.
 Where appropriate, we've also included alternative approaches for specific installation steps.
-If you encounter a unique installation problem not covered in this book, we suggest you contact our Sales Support Group at 1-800-233-8990.
+If you encounter a unique installation problem not covered in this book, we suggest you contact our Customer Experience Team at 800-233-8990 or visit certainteed.com/contact-us